12 important Food Photography Props for Beginners

 I recommend you start by building a solid base that you can use over and over again and that is universal.
 Over time, you’ll figure out what your style is.

 The look of your props depends on your style of photography.
 If you prefer to take bright photos, then you need more bright dishes.
+Furthermore, also check the white balance settings of your camera before you start taking pictures.

 If you prefer to photograph dark settings, you’ll naturally need more dark tableware.
 Or do you prefer baking over cooking?
+We written an article about dark and moody food photography!

 Then baking dishes are more interesting than pans and pots.
 So before you get a huge closet of photo props, it makes sense to start with a few props and gradually add the things you’re missing for your photos.